mocktomata/website/docs/mockto.md

 Here are the things that we share.
-We will just describe what they are, and you can find out more about them in the common documentation:
+We will just describe what they are, and you can find out more about them following the links:

 - [Spec][Spec]: specification of behavior we record and replay.
 - [spec subject][spec-subject] : the subject to record the behavior from (`axios` in the example).